AngelicaSofia/Advertising-and-Pricing---Data-Intelligence-Applications-Project/README.md

 - Produce the Python code.
 - Produce a technical report describing the environment, the algorithms and the plot representing the regret and the reward of every algorithm.
 Provide also a practical application motivating the scenario.
 - Produce a presentation as a summary of the technical report.

+###### How to run:
+Main in scripts/runner.py
+N.B.
+Some points of the steps are commented, to run the single step it is necessary to uncomment the specific step.